 Have you ever created a blog post or do you have an account that you created with Facebook, Google +1, LinkedIn, YouTube, Twitter, MySpace or any other social networking or blogging device?
 If yes, please provide the name of the website and your user name an password.

-Not many courts are going to allow this type of insane fishing expedition, and most defense lawyers know this.
+Few courts will allow this insane fishing expedition, and most defense lawyers know this.
 So, smart personal injury lawyers will just object.
 In the vast majority of cases, that will be that.
-But, regardless of whatever warning you gave your client, you should know what they have posted on social media after the accident/malpractice before the client’s deposition or answers to interrogatories.
-Because in serious cases, defense lawyers are going to make Herculean efforts to find out what the plaintiff has posted, with or without the gift of hand delivering their user name and password.
+But, regardless of whatever warning you gave your client, know what they have posted on social media after the accident/malpractice before the client’s deposition or answers to interrogatories.
+Because in serious cases, defense lawyers will make Herculean efforts to find out what the plaintiff has posted, with or without the gift of hand delivering their username and password.

 - Who can you friend? (one bar association has an opinion)